digitalcityscience/CUT_Prototyp-mock-api/README.md

           ],
         "calculation_settings": {
             "max_speed": 70,
-            "traffic_quota": 0.5
+            "traffic_quota": 0.5 ## gets ignored in mock
         }
 }
 ```

 ### Trigger mock WIND task
-post to /wind/trigger_calculation to create new noise task.
+post to trigger_calculation_wind to create new wind task.
 post a json payload like this
 ```
 {